Go on to Part Seven

 May 25 Lille, France Le Palais Rameau

 A fan joked that this show was played "in a glass house", since the building had lots of windows.
-The sound at the show was described as "church-like".
+The venue was said to be full and the sound at the show was described as "church-like".

 Lille May 25, 1976